NickBalelo/SampleReport/SampleReport.md

 ![GitHub Logo](/Images/python.png)

-Add relevant code snippent.
+Add relevant code snippents.
 Keep this short, and only include if it supports an argument or point.

     def foo():
         if not bar:
             return True

 Explore formating.
-Use **bolds** and *italics*, and many other functionalities available in MarkDown.
+Use **bolds** and *italics*, and many other tags available in MarkDown.

 ## Objective 2
 *Same as Objective 1*